Last updated: October 2, 2022

 After about 18 km, turn left into Cloonty Rd, followed by a right turn into Thomas Place Rd, which leads to the Carrington Falls picnic area.

-If you’re driving via Robertson, turn into Jamberoo Mountain Rd at the Robertson Pie Shop and continue for 5 km to the Cloonty Rd intersection.
+If you’re driving via Bowral or Robertson, turn into Jamberoo Mountain Rd at the Robertson Pie Shop and continue for 5 km to the Cloonty Rd junction.

-- P1: Car park at Carrington Falls picnic area (see map location)
+- P1: Car park at Carrington Falls picnic area (see map)

-- P2: Car park at Nellies Glen picnic area (see map location)
+- P2: Car park at Nellies Glen picnic area (see map)

 The official address of the Carrington Falls picnic area is: